From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Action Selection

 The concept of {\em agent} introduces {\em internal autonomy} to the selection of the action.
-It is no more governed only {\em externally} by the nature of the request, as for a procedure or method call, but also {\em internally} by the internal state of the agent, or more exactly by its {\em knowledge}\footnote{The {\em knowledge} of an agent may be defined as what an agent {\em knows} about its {\em world} (including itself and other agents), this information being described through {\em interpretable} {\em concepts} (i.e., with the potential to be able to {\em reason} about them).}, since this may include be {\em cognitive} information of the agent such as its own {\em goals}.
+It is no more governed only externally by the nature of the request, as for a procedure or method call, but also {\em internally} by the internal state of the agent, since this may include be {\em cognitive} information of the agent such as its own {\em goals}.
 Therefore, an agent is no longer only {\em reactive} (to invocations) like objects, but also {\em proactive} \cite{odellobjectsagentsjot02}.
-Thus, the concept of action selection takes its full meaning, as for a {\em robot} or a {\em human} being, who can arbitrate his own action(s) at any given time, depending on both its own {\em objectives} and on information collected (messages from other agents or/and {\em perceptions} of the {\em environment}). {\em Arbitration} can be done at a symbolic level in {\em cognitive agents}, e.g., according to the agent {\em intentions}, in an architecture such as BDI \cite{bdi}. {\em Reactive agents} have much simpler, {\em stimulus}-based action response mechanism, close to message response mechanism in object-oriented programming.
-Note that there is in fact some continuum between {\em cognitive} and {\em reactive} agents categories, with hybrid architectures attempting at reconciling and combining the two approaches (see, e.g., the InteRRaP hybrid architecture \cite{interrap}).
-Last, some {\em sub-symbolic} mechanisms (without an explicit representation of the world) for regulation, often inspired by biology ({\em metabolism}, {\em emotions}, {\em motivation}, {\em adaptation}, see, e.g., \cite{animats}) can also be incorporated to agents.
+Thus, the concept of action selection takes its full meaning, as for a robot or a human being, who can arbitrate his own action(s) at any given time, depending on both his own objectives and on information collected (messages from other agents or/and {\em perceptions} of the {\em environment}). {\em Arbitration} can be done at a symbolic level in {\em cognitive agents}, e.g., according to the agent {\em intentions}, in an architecture such as BDI \cite{bdi}. {\em Reactive agents} have much simpler, {\em stimulus}-based action response mechanism, close to message response mechanism in object-oriented programming.
+Note that there is in fact some continuum between cognitive and reactive agents categories, with hybrid architectures attempting at reconciling and combining the two approaches (see, e.g., the InteRRaP hybrid architecture \cite{interrap}).
+Last, some {\em sub-symbolic} mechanisms (without an explicit representation of the world) for regulation, often inspired by biology (metabolism, emotions, motivation, adaptation, see, e.g., \cite{animats}) can also be incorporated to agents.